Transformers Learn Low Sensitivity Functions: Investigations and Implications: Introduction

-\paragraph{Our results.} The goal of our work is to investigate whether sensitivity provides a unified perspective to understand the simplicity bias of transformers across varied data modalities, and if it can help explain properties of transformers such as their improved robustness.
+\paragraph{Our results.} Sensitivity is a promising notion of inductive bias, but has mainly been investigated for Boolean functions so far.
+Given the numerous modalities of data across which transformers are successful in practice, the goal of our work is to examine if appropriate extensions of the notion of sensitivity for Boolean functions help understand the inductive bias of transformers across varied data modalities --- and if these notions help explain properties of transformers such as their improved robustness.
 We now provide an overview of the main claims and results of the paper.
 We begin our investigation with the following question:

-To answer this, we first show a simple proposition which proves that transformers indeed show a spectral bias on Boolean functions, relying on the work of \citealt{yang2020finegrained} (Section \ref{sec:th-spec}).
-We then construct a synthetic dataset that demonstrates that transformers prefer to learn low-sensitivity functions on high-dimensional spaces (Section~\ref{sec:synth}).
-The synthetic setting allows us to tease apart sensitivity from related notions, such as a preference towards functions that depend on a sparse set of tokens.
-Next, we examine if this \bvedit{low-}sensitivity bias is widely present across different tasks: